Puerto Bravo: History

 The restaurant focuses on regional cuisine from Mexico’s northeast coast, more specifically the Tampico area near the Gulf of Mexico.
 It has a heavy focus on seafood, including serving seafood tacos with ingredients such as octopus and shrimp.

-The co-owners of the restaurant, couple Luis Bautista and Viridiana Cano, also serve as the co-chefs.
-Both Bautista and Cano have backgrounds in the culinary sector, working across Mexico and the Toronto-area before opening Puerto Bravo.
+The owner of the restaurant, Luis Bautista have background in the culinary sector, working across Mexico and the Toronto-area before opening Puerto Bravo.
 Originally conceived as a fine-dining establishment, the restaurant's owners shifted their focus during the COVID-19 pandemic, opting for a more casual dining experience upon its opening in August 2021.
 Owner Bautista has expressed a desire to eventually return to the restaurant's initial fine-dining vision, with the aim of achieving a Michelin star.

 Recognition

 The business was named a Bib Gourmand restaurant by the Michelin Guide at Toronto's 2022 Michelin Guide ceremony, and has retained this recognition each year following.
 A Bib Gourmand recognition is awarded to restaurants who offer "exceptionally good food at moderate prices."
-Michelin spotlighted the restaurant's compact menu, commending the wera tostada, made with mashed avocadoes, octopus, and shrimp.
+Michelin spotlighted the restaurant's compact menu, commending the octopus taco.